BrianSipple/ember-divider-dots/README.md

 And so as simple as they seem, divider dots are often overlooked.

 That's where Ember Divider Dots comes in.
 The addon provides an easy-to-use, easy-to-configure component that generates a line of "dots" as crisp SVGs wherever you choose to place it.
-Check out usage tips and examples below!

 ## Contributing